BodgeMaster/new_dawn_mirror/ga Who Died Today? (Emily intro).md

 *missing section*

 The air hisses in the lines as the door closes behind them.
-The noise of the vacuum pump kicks in and begins to slowly fade.
+The noise of the vacuum pumps kicks in and begins to slowly fade.